[Korean Artists of Note] Artist Kim Sung-hwan's layered works expand organically

 Kim reconfigures the placement of his pieces for each exhibition space, meaning his shows are never the same.
 The current Barakat Contemporary exhibition took about a month to complete, with detail-driven Kim on-site daily.

 Virtually everything at Barakat Contemporary space is Kim’s work -- from the videos, drawings and collages to the lighting as well as the carpeting.
-For the Barakat Contemporary exhibition, David Michael DiGregorio, aka “dogr,” gave a performance of several songs that expand upon Kim’s visual works.
+Music is an integral part of the exhibition and on Aug.
+30, David Michael DiGregorio, aka “dogr,” gave a performance of original songs that expand upon Kim’s visual works.
+A chanting of “Na-neun gong-san-dang-i-silh-eo-yo,” a piece that stems from “Washing Brain and Corn” was performed by DiGregorio as he walked among the audience.

-“Love Before Bond,” which was featured at the 2017 Venice Biennale, is being shown for the first time in Korea.
-It is a piece that was very much of the moment when it was created and still resonates, an example of how Kim seems to have feelers for the social and historical milieu.
+Another piece that expands organically is “Love Before Bond,” which was featured at the 2017 Venice Biennale.
+Being shown for the first time in Korea, it is a piece that was very much of the moment when it was created and still resonates, an example of how Kim seems to have feelers for the social and historical milieu.
 The work came about in the time of the Black Lives Matter movement and amid calls for reparations for slavery in the US.

 The film was modeled after American author Ta-Nehisi Coates’ “Between the World and Me,” a nonfiction book in the form of a letter from the author to his son, Kim explained in an interview with The Korea Herald at the Barakat Contemporary on Aug.
 22. Coates’ work, in turn, adopted the structure of James Baldwin’s “The Fire Next Time.”
 Kim, who read all of Baldwin’s books for the film, layers different times in history, expanding his work vertically and horizontally as he explores the theme through different mediums.

 Kim’s latest ongoing work will be shown at this year’s Busan Biennale, taking place Sept.
 3 to Nov.
 6 in Busan.
-Video work “Hair is a Piece of Head” (2021) is part of a series begun in 2017 that explores the theme of immigration, yet another hot button issue today.
+"A Record of Drifting Across the Sea" is part of a series begun in 2017 that explores the theme of immigration, yet another hot-button issue today.

-Exploring the history of immigration in Hawaii, the video will be presented alongside sculptures, drawings and photography.
+History of immigration in Hawaii, including Korean immigration to the island in the early part of the 20th century will be presented alongside sculptures, drawings and photography.

+“What he is showing at Busan is an archive that expresses the foreignness of immigrants,” said Kim Hae-ju, artistic director of Busan Biennale.

+Asked about the significance of identity in his works, he said identity is about “how people approach the boundary.
+Clearly defined versus a swamp.”

-Kim has been living in Hawaii for the project, researching and documenting materials.
+New York-based Kim, who has been living in Hawaii for the project, researching and documenting materials, said of the work, “It is about reconfiguring what used to be the border.”

+His residence in Hawaii is yielding materials related to Hawaiian history, culture and the struggles of the Indigenous people as well, as he conducts extensive research into the island and the history of immigration.
+And they are being layered into the long-term, ongoing project.

-“He delves into history and offers up a sensory interpretation,” said Kim Hae-ju, artistic director of Busan Biennale, about Kim’s work process.
+“He delves into history and offers up a sensory interpretation,” said artistic director Kim.
 “His works are highly unique in that he turns into art things that cannot be put into words.”

-“What he is showing at Busan is an archive that expresses the foreignness of immigrants,” she said.